 ride below uses all of South Maple Hollow, so it's about 0.7 miles longer

 View northwest up South Maple Hollow as I climb

 toward Eagle Crest for a loop ride.

 larger loop.
-Descend Vertigo, then drop down Brookside Drive to Suncrest
+After descending, drop down Brookside Drive to Suncrest

 Drive and continue downhill.
 (This loop will put a mile of pavement at the bottom of the

 loop.)
 Cross to the small parking zone at the bottom of Mercer Hollow and

 climb uphill.
 Go down Suncrest Drive 100 yards and cross the street to